alfredocdmiranda/pymys/README.md

 ## Protocol Version Supported

-This module should support MySensors 1.4, 1.5 and 1.6 protocol.
+This module should support MySensors 1.5 and 1.6 protocol.

 ## Data Structures

     Gateway                     Implements Gateway's base
         - nodes                 Dictionary of nodes
         - protocol_version      Gateway's protocol version
+        - const                 Variable that points to the module of contants (mys_15, mys_16, ...)
+        - callbacks             A dictionary that points to the functions which will handle each message type
+        - config                It defines if network is set to (M)etrics or (I)mperial
+        - msg_queue             A queue that stores all the messages, including log messages
         - log_queue             A queue of log messages
-        - const                 Variable that points to the module of contants (mys_14, mys_15, mys_16, ...)
-        - callbacks             A dictionary that points to the functions which will handle each message type

     SerialGateway               It is an specialization to communicate over Serial port